Nightgaze/cleanup_fb_feed/README.md

 Once installed, the script will automatically run when you visit Facebook.
 Enjoy a cleaner and more streamlined feed without unnecessary elements.

-## Customization

-Feel free to customize the script to suit your preferences.
-Edit the `cleanup_fb_feed.js` file directly in Tampermonkey or modify the script according to your needs.

 ## Contributing